Banks and funds will never quite be forex friends

 "There is no way in which if someone deliberately wants to take advantage of a system or a situation, that we can prevent that," Puth, head of the market participants body which worked on the code, said in an interview last week before its launch.

-"(However) I believe that the Code raises the odds that unethical behaviour will be rooted out and shut down quickly."
+"(However) I believe that the Code raises the odds that unethical behavior will be rooted out and shut down quickly."

 Regulators and leading financial firms launched the new code of conduct for global currency trading on Thursday.